Savva Mamontov: Downfall

 Mamontov's world came crashing down when, in 1899, an audit revealed that his factories had been improved since 1890 with funds from the railway, a course of action that was contrary to law.
 He was compelled to resign as chairman of the railway on 30 July (11 August) 1899.
 (The railway company was taken over by the Imperial Ministry of Treasury on 1 (14) April 1900.)
-Unable to pay his creditors, he began to sell off assets to raise funds, but this course was brought to an abrupt end on 11 (23) September 1899 when he was arrested and lodged in the Taganka Prison in Moscow.
+Unable to pay his creditors, he began to sell off assets to raise funds, but this course was brought to an abrupt end on 11 (23) September 1899 when he was arrested and lodged in Taganka Prison in Moscow.
 Mamontov was unjustly accused of embezzlement; he was released from custody early in 1900, and at his trial in June 1900, defended by Fyodor Plevako, he was acquitted.
 Acquittal did not avert his financial ruin, for on 7 (20) July 1900 he was declared insolvent by the Moscow District Court, and his property was sold at public auction.

 Savva Ivanovich Mamontov died in Abramtsevo after a long illness on 6 April 1918.